patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/contribute.md

 ## Documentation

 Across our website, you can find PatternFly documentation that explains concepts, provides guidance, and outlines important resources for PatternFly users.
-Our documentation can always be improved, and we'd love to hear input from the people who use it.
+Our documentation can always be improved, and we love to hear input from the people who use it.

 If you'd like to contribute to documentation, you can refer to our [detailed contribution instructions](https://github.com/patternfly/patternfly-org/wiki/Contributing-to-patternfly-org-for-designers) for additional guidance.